Your Recruiter and You: The Most Important Relationship in Your Travel Career

 - Create a professional support network to build your confidence.
 Make sure your recruiter is part of that network and also include other travelers or even staff nurses.

 - Keep the lines of communication open.
 Never assume anything about a coworker or policy.
 If you don't understand something, use your resources and seek out the answers.
-In turn, make sure you are open to feedback and to acknowledging the expertise of others.
+In turn, make sure you are open to feedback and to acknowledge the expertise of others.

 - Think of a problem in terms of an opportunity to find a solution rather than something that is happening to you.